ViktorZhurbin/bare-static/packages/website/content/index.md

-# Welcome to My Micro Blog
+# Welcome to Bare Static

-This is a minimal, dependency-light blog built with **Node.js** and a single npm package: `marked`.
+A minimal markdown-to-HTML generator that happens to work.

+Exploring what it takes to build a minimal static site generator tool.
+Ended up with roughly 150 LOC of actual logic.

 ## Recent Posts